HiAleo/aleo-Approval/README.md

 # approval.aleo

 ## Overview
 This program provides an approval procedure based on Aleo record.
 In which you can propose an issue, then deliver it to approvers one by one.
-At last, you can get money with the issued record or else be rejectd.
+At last, you can get money with the issued record or else be rejected.

 ## Steps
 1. propose(first, second, steps, money_amount, money_receiver) is called by the initiator to specify a "first and second" approver, the number of approvers, the content of the approval description text, and the coin_a amount to apply, payee and other information.
 If successful, an approval record will be created and sent to the first approver and payee.